By Sue Lau | Palatable Pastime

 Apple Butter is one of those quintessential and timeless recipes for stocking the pantry and gifting to friends and family.

 Apple butter evokes feelings of old-fashioned cooking, grandmothers cooking away over the stove, and perhaps skills lost in favor of modern cooking.
 But it does not need to be a forgotten thing.
 And I have to tell you.
 The difference between home made apple butter and that sludge you buy at the market is worlds apart.
-So gather up a peck or two of your favorite apples and give it a try.
+So gather up a peck or two of your favorite apples while apple picking season is on and give it a try.
 It cooks a long time, but really is simple.

 A few months ago I made up my first batch of apple butter of the season.
 (What!?!?
 MONTHS ago?)

 Yes, I did.
 It is a secret of mine, that the kind of apples I prefer to make apple butter with come into season at the beginning of July.
 I like using Lodi or Transparent apples.
 There is not much else one can do with them, besides perhaps making applesauce.
 And since my daughter, being the applesauce eater, is grown, there is not much use for it.
 But apple butter.
 Ah yes.
 I can smear that onto any number of things toasted or cooked up in the mornings.
 Not to mention using it in baking.

 As apples go, Lodi and Transparent are cooking apple varieties, while at the same time having a nice sweet flavor.
 And being early season apples, they can give you a head-start on your home canning schedule.
 Just be aware that these kinds of apples do not store as long as other varieties, so you really need to cook them up soon after getting them into the kitchen.